Archives :: Research :: Request Policy And Procedures

-- E-mail is retrieved daily.
-All e-mail requests are combined with regular postal mail requests and routed to the appropriate staff researcher.
+- Requests are retrieved daily.
+All online and email requests are combined with regular postal mail requests and routed to the appropriate staff researcher.
 It may take up to eight weeks to receive a reply.
-E-mail requests are not given priority or answered before regular postal mail requests.
+Online and email requests are not given priority or answered before regular postal mail requests.

 MISSOURI STATE ARCHIVES